Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 >
 > Players can make a history check (+14) to figure out who the fuck this guy even is - He is a man of myth, the original warrior to imprison Octogarf beneath Snottingham many moons ago.
 He has a great appreciation for all those that fought against that horrifying monstrosity and it appears he might have a soft spot for Jeremy if he is indeed who he thinks he is.

+As you are all being dragged away to the prison cells of the camp ...

+**PLAYER ACTION:**
+> Could I please get each of your passive perceptions?

+Patro, you lock eyes with a shadowy figure in the distance, it's glowing white eyes blind you briefly and then you see flashes of a bright green flames followed by the gruesome image of a boney hand ripping your heart out of your chest and squeezing it into mush.
+Your sense are overwhelmed and so you collapse in the arms of the guards pulling you along.

+For the rest of you, you watch as Patro's eyes roll back into his skull, showing just the whites of his eyes and in a matter of seconds he goes limp.

 ```STOP SWAMPLANDIA```

 --------